toddcircle/Bluefin-OS-Desktop-setup-script/README.md

   More useable this way.

 - **Adds missing apps**
-  Installs gedit as a flatpak
+  Installs gedit and Brave Browser as a flatpak
   Adds calculator and gedit to the dock

 - **Redirects wallpapers folder to backgrounds**